AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 coefs = model_fit.params
 ```
 Here we specify that we are using the AR model on the training data and fit it.
-The variable coefs holds the calculated coefficients from the model.
+The variable coefs holds the coefficients calculated by the model.
 These are weights to be applied to the last few elements of our time series in order to forecast the next element.
 ```
 for i in range(0, test_n, forecast_steps):